 Dr. Sealy appeared in the 2009 season of Celebrity Sex Rehab With Dr. Drew, providing psychiatric sessions for clients on the program.

 Dr. Sealy’s compassion and experience are unparalleled, enabling Novus to provide comprehensive mental health care to clients who need it.
 Dr. Sealy is also in private practice in Torrance, California.

-Deborah is responsible for the organization and coordination of office operations and procedures to ensure the effectiveness and efficiency at NOVUS Mindful Life Institute.
+Deborah is responsible for the organization and coordination of administrative operations and procedures to ensure the effectiveness and efficiency at NOVUS Mindful Life Institute.
 She strives to help support and build relationships between the agency’s therapists and their clients.
 Deborah also provides general oversight, coordination, and agency leadership when Danielle is unavailable.